Background

 Narcissistic parents fail to recognize and accept the personal autonomy and boundaries of their offspring.
 They treat their offspring, their children as instruments of gratification, or as extension of themselves.
 Their love is conditioned on the performance of their children and on how well these children cater to the needs, wishes and priorities of the parent.

-Consequently, I told Samantha, narcissistic parents oscillate between clingy emotional blackmail when they seek the child's attention, adulation and compliance known as narcissistic supply and a kind of steely ice cold devaluation, silent treatment when they wish to punish the child for refusing to toe the line and act the part, follow the script in this state of production.
+Consequently, I told Samantha, narcissistic parents oscillate between clingy emotional blackmail when they seek the child's attention, adulation and compliance known as narcissistic supply and a kind of steely ice cold devaluation, silent treatment when they wish to punish the child for refusing to toe the line and act the part, follow the script in this theater of production.

 And such inconstancy and unpredictability, such intermittent reinforcement render the child insecure and codependent.